fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Added: New option to highlight the order totals row in the order summary on the checkout page.
 * Improved: Compatibility with theme OceanWP: fix container class when using the theme header, and disable conflicting theme features.
-* Added: New option to highlight the order totals row in the order summary on the checkout page.
+* Improved: Use only the cart total value for the cart link on header for mobile view, instead of getting also taxes and info from other plugins.
 * Fixed: Styles for the shipping method items with classic and other design templates.

 = 3.0.3 - 2023-09-13 =